kyamagu/matlab-sqlite3-driver/README.md

 Prerequisites
 -------------

 This driver is designed for matlab under UNIX environment.

-This driver depends on the following software packages.
-Make sure these are installed in the system.

- * C++ compiler for mex

-In UNIX, these dependencies are usually available in a package manager.
-For example, in Debian/Ubuntu, install packages by:
+The package requires a C++ compiler for `mex`.
+In UNIX, a compiler are usually available in a package manager.
+For example, in Debian/Ubuntu:

     $ apt-get install build-essential